Contracting Capabilities

 As kaitiaki of Pukenui Ngahere, Te Parawhau played a key role throughout this project.
 Their significant input through a Te Ao Māori approach resulted in a construction process upholding kaitiakitanga, and a supply solution with minimal impact on the taonga species in the forest.

 Throughout the project, important cultural protocols were followed.
 Early on, a mihi whakatau and hui was held with our executive, signifying the importance of the partnership between Northpower and Te Parawhau.
-Dialogue flowed between the project team and hapū – listening to each other during every step of the project – and their valued feedback on the potential designs resulted in a mutually beneficial solution.
+Dialogue flowed between the project team and hapū – listening to each other during every step of the project – and providing and receiving valuable feedback on the possible designs resulted in a solution to best meet the needs of all involved.

 To conclude the project, Te Parawhau blessed the site and gifted Tower 29A the name of ‘Toitū Te Hihiri’ – translated as ‘to hold up the life energy that flows through us’.